Phone-GWP-group

 ISO 18601:2013 - Packaging and the Environment: General Requirements

-This standard is the umbrella standard linking ISO 18602 – ISO 18606 and defines the general principles for environmentally sustainable packaging.
+ISO 1860:2013 is an international standard that acts as the umbrella standard linking ISO 18602 – ISO 18606 and defines the general principles for environmentally sustainable packaging.
 It provides a framework for lifecycle thinking in packaging and encourages businesses to integrate sustainability systematically.

 GWP Group can help customers work towards ISO 18601:2013.
 We aim for sustainability to be an inherent part of both our design process and wider business.